 My home is safe, friendly, fun and caring.
-I live with my fiancé and two daughters who are aged 8 and 2 years.
-The playroom has direct access to our enclosed garden, we have a trampoline, climbing frame, swings and playhouse.
-I regularly attend local playgroups, the Library, visit Cockington, Occombe Farm and the Zoo along with other days out and activities to suit the children's interests.
+I live with my fiancé and two daughters who are aged 9 and 15.
+The dining room has direct access to our enclosed garden where we have a trampoline, set of swings and a lawn.
+During the school holidays we have varied days out and visit the Library, Cockington, Occombe Farm, Paignton Zoo, Woodlands and National Trust gardens along with other days out and activities to suit the children's interests.

 Please phone me to discuss your requirements and to arrange a visit to my home.

 Qualifications and training: Ofsted registered, CRB checked, Paediatric First Aid, PACEY member.

 - Contact Name

 - Bridget Ward

 Table of costs Amount Cost Type £15 per session £45 per day